 In a divorce, sometimes one spouse is left at a financial disadvantage.
 For instance, if one spouse had stayed at home for years while the other pursued a career, the homemaker may be lacking in experience or the proper skills to get a job in today’s market.
-And once the couple is divorced, the homemaker may not be living in the same economic standards that he/she is used to.
+Then once the couple is divorced, the homemaker may not be living in the same economic standards that he/she/they are used to.
 Spousal support, more commonly known as alimony, is intended to provide financial support to your former spouse until adequate employment can be attained.

 At Kalinoski Law Offices P.C., we provide customized and comprehensive legal guidance regarding the establishment of spousal support.
 Whether you are seeking financial support from a former partner or protecting yourself from being ordered to pay too much, our Scranton family law attorney has the knowledge to assist you in reaching a fair resolution efficiently and cost-effectively.